shreymahendru/n-app/README.md

 public get message(): string { return this.getBoundModel<string>(); }
 ```

-**Note:** Usually components that has `v-model` only introduce 1 instance of two-way binding per component therefore, `v-model` only does two-way binding on 1 prop which is the `value` keyword on the `@bind` decorator.

 Now, we can dynamically change the `message` and it'll be reflected on both the parent and child component using **Vue's** `v-model`.